codyn-net/osx/README.md

    just the version of codyn that you compiled).

    This will result in a `osx/Codyn.framework` directory which contains the codyn binaries as a self-contained OS X framework.
+It will also provide all the necessary setup and bundled libraries to run rawc using mono.

 5. Build the installer.

    Run `scripts/make-pkg <version>` to build the framework installer.
 After completion, the result package `osx/Codyn-<version>.pkg` should be available which installs the framework into /Library/Frameworks/Codyn.framework.
+The package simply installs the framework in /Library/Frameworks and creates some symlinks for the cdn- binaries in /usr/bin.

 [homebrew]: https://github.com/mxcl/homebrew
 [git osx installer]: http://code.google.com/p/git-osx-installer/downloads/list